BerkeleyHCI/PolymorphicBlocks/getting_started_library.md

 > While `Block`s are arbitrary hierarchy blocks that only have ports, inner blocks, and connections, `FootprintBlock` also allows up to one PCB footprint, and a mapping from the block ports to footprint pins.
 > In schematic terms, think of `FootprintBlock` as analogous to a schematic symbol, while `Block` is closer to a hierarchy sheet.

+### Dragons be Ahead

+Library block definition is a less polished and more complex experience than building boards using existing library blocks.

 ## Creating a part
 Block definitions correspond to classes, and a new block can be defined by creating a new class.